X3NON-135/autoservice/README.md

 </div>

 # Functionality
-* App simplify job for workers to do casual paper work, such as
+* App simplify job for workers to do casual paper work, such as:
     * Register new employed Masters
     * Calculate Master's salary
     * Create new Order for client
+    * Calculate Order's total price
     * Save client's autos and his orders
     * Add new products
-    * Add new service
+    * Add new services
 # App Structure
 Based on N-Tier architecture:
 1. Layer of Controllers.